-- Staff training to ensure an understanding of what it is and how to recognise signs - Promotion of a supportive environment by teaching about acceptable and unacceptable behaviours (including online) in both assemblies' and the wider curriculum e.g. RSHE - Clear procedures put in place to govern the use of mobile phones in school - Appropriate staff supervision of students and identifying locations around the school site that are less visible and may present more risk to students - 5.3 Online safety We recognise that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse online as well as face to face.
+- Staff training to ensure an understanding of what it is and how to recognise signs - Promotion of a supportive environment by teaching about acceptable and unacceptable behaviours (including online) in both assemblies' and the wider curriculum e.g. RSHE - Clear procedures put in place to govern the use of mobile phones in school - Appropriate staff supervision of students and identifying locations around the school site that are less visible and may present more risk to students - 5.3 Online safety - We recognise that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse online as well as face to face.
 Some children may use mobile and smart technology, whilst at school and outside of school, to sexually harass their peers, share indecent images (consensually and non-consensually) and view and share pornography and other harmful content.
 Many children have unrestricted access to the internet via their mobile phones and our online safety policy describes the rules governing their use in school.
-It also sets out the school's response to incidents which may involve one or more of the four areas of risk content, contact, conduct and commerce.
+It also sets out the school's response to incidents which may involve one or more of the four areas of risk - content, contact, conduct and commerce.
 Online safety is a consideration running through the planning and implementation of all relevant policies and procedures.
+Different staff and governors (including the Designated Safeguarding lead, Senior Leadership team, IT systems manager, and all other staff) understand and receive relevant training about their assigned roles and responsibilities in filtering and monitoring the internet in school e.g. about understanding the systems and processes in place, reviewing internet logs, checking and reviewing its effectiveness, knowing how to record and report concerns.
 Staff will always respond if informed that children have been involved in sharing indecent images.
 The DfE guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (Dec 2020) will be used to guide the school's response on a case by case basis.